Operation Monopoly: Construction

-The FBI hired a contractor and began construction, which took more than a decade and cost hundreds of millions of dollars.
+In 1977 the FBI hired a contractor and began construction, which took more than a decade and cost hundreds of millions of dollars.
 The classified project was then given the code name "Monopoly".
 As the tunnel was constructed, the FBI also monitored the construction of the embassy.
-They had agents pose as construction workers and subcontractors, and, on the grounds of being a ‘good American’, they also recruited some real construction workers to plant bugs in the actual embassy itself.
+They had agents pose as construction workers and subcontractors, and, on the grounds of being a "good American", they also recruited some real construction workers to plant bugs in the actual embassy itself.
 When construction finished for the day and workers went home, the construction site for the embassy continued to be surveilled from the house on Wisconsin Avenue.

-As they built the tunnel, the NSA came in and installed advanced eavesdropping equipment to each completed section.
+As they built the tunnel, the NSA installed advanced eavesdropping equipment in each completed section.
 It was presumed that through the devices in the tunnel, the NSA could tap into telephone cables and listen in on inter-embassy calls and conversations.
-It is also rumoured that they experimented with laser-beam technology.
+It is also rumored that they experimented with laser-beam technology.
 The tunnel itself was said to be large enough for an adult to comfortably stand up in it, and that it was well-lit and sturdily built.
 It was dug so secretly that John Carl Warnecke Sr., an architect on the team of designers for the embassy, was shocked to find out about the tunnel once the public became aware of it in 2001.
-He explained how the Soviets too had built a series of tunnels under the embassy complex, saying "we designed the underground passages at the request of the Soviets, [… and so] I wonder how the hell [the FBI] did it.
+He explained how the Soviets had also built a series of tunnels under the embassy complex, saying the design team "designed the underground passages at the request of the Soviets ... [so] I wonder how the hell [the FBI] did it.
 To get all that dirt out, somebody would have spotted it."
 It is suggested that workers who were in on the operation simply went to the construction site at night and added the dirt from the tunnel to the existing mounds of dirt from the embassy construction.